igor-lirussi/UR10_robot_interface/README.md

 This repo allows you to control easily the UR10 robot from your computer with ROS, sending commands to retrieve joint/cartesian position or to move the robot to desired positions.
 There are two versions of the interface, one with [MoveIt](https://moveit.ros.org) motion planning framework (suggested) and one sending directly the commands to the ROS topics, if you have problems with MoveIt installation.

+This works also with the [Gripper 3F interface](https://github.com/igor-lirussi/Gripper3F_interface)

 ### Topics:
 - Robotics
 - UR10